Getting ready to implement a new matter management software? 10 questions to ask before you go to the CIO

-When it comes to implementing your legal tech roadmap, the Information Technology Department is a key ally: It can supply funding, manpower, advocacy….or all three.
+When it comes to implementing new enterprise legal matter management software, the Information Technology Department is a key ally: It can supply funding, manpower, advocacy….or all three.

-It’s critical to connect with your Chief Information Officer, so he or she understands your legal team’s technology needs and goals.
-You don’t need to know the difference between SSL encryption and an SQL server to have a meaningful conversation with your IT colleagues; it just takes a little empathy and a little research.
+It’s critical to connect with your Chief Information Officer, so he or she understands your in-house legal team’s legal matter software needs and goals.
+You don’t need to know the difference between SSL encryption and an SQL server to have a meaningful conversation with your IT colleagues.
+It just takes a little empathy and a little research.

 Know Your Audience